Laminate flooring is an excellent budget-pick replacement for hardwood. Similar to hardwood, laminate can be somewhat tricky to clean.

 Things to Avoid When Cleaning Laminate Floors

-- Don’t use abrasive tools: Tools such as steel wool or stiff brushes should never be used on laminate floors.
+- Abrasive tools: Never use abrasive tools like steel wool or stiff brushes on laminate floors.
 These will cause scratches and can damage the protective layer.

-- Avoid waxes or polishes: Using polishes or waxes on laminate floors can make them slippery and create a filmy residue.
+- Waxes or polishes: Using polishes or waxes on laminate floors can make them slippery and create a filmy residue.
 It can also dull the finish and attract dirt and dust.
 Instead, use vinegar or rubbing alcohol to restore shine to the surface.

-- Never use ammonia: Ammonia might be an effective stain remover, but it should be kept far away from your laminate floors.
-The strong chemical can strip the top coating from the planks over time (5).
+- Ammonia: Ammonia might be an effective stain remover, but you should keep it far away from your laminate floors.
+The strong chemical can strip the top coating from the planks over time (4).

 - Don’t sand or refinish: Keep in mind that laminate might look like hardwood, but it’s very different.
-While you might sand hardwood floors to refinish it or restore the surface, this can’t be done on laminate.
+While you might sand hardwood floors to refinish them or restore the surface, you can’t do this on laminate.
 If you try to sand it, you will remove the top layer and create scratches that can’t be fixed.

-- Trim pet nails: Although laminate doesn’t scratch as easily as hardwood, it can still happen.
+- Trim pet nails: Laminate doesn’t scratch as easily as hardwood, but it can still happen.
 If you have an eager pup running around, make sure their nails are trimmed to avoid scratches.

 Although laminate flooring has many advantages, it’s essential to compare it to what you’re trying to replicate — hardwood.
 Here are a few benefits of laminate flooring that are worth considering:

 - Appearance: Laminate looks identical to other wooden floors due to the photorealistic image layer, but it’s much more durable.
 It’s great for families with pets since the laminate can handle claw attacks better.